The CheSSE project logo, link to frontpage

 Safe Handling of Bunsen Burners

 Bunsen burners present fire hazards.
-They produce an open flame and burn at a high temperature, and the flame is sometimes hard to see.
+They produce an open flame, burn at a high temperature, and the flame is sometimes hard to see.
 As a result, there is potential for an accident to occur.
 To reduce the risks, the students need to know how to use a Bunsen burner.

 Writing a Risk Assessment